 For Jules Verne, Around the World in Eighty Days was a huge success.
 Finally, he was now able to live from his writings.
 Interestingly, most of his wealth came from the stage adaption of the novel.
 As the novels and stage productions continued to sell, many contemporary critics felt that Verne’s status as a commercially popular author meant he could only be seen as a mere genre-based storyteller, rather than a serious author worthy of academic study.
 However, the decades after Verne’s death also saw the rise in France of the “Jules Verne cult”, a steadily growing group of scholars and young writers who took Verne’s works seriously as literature and willingly noted his influence on their own pioneering works

-At yovisto you can watch a very early movie adaption of one of Jules Verne’s best known books ‘La voyage dans la lune‘ (A trip to the moon) from George Melies produced in 1902 .
+At yovisto academic video search you can watch a very early movie adaption of one of Jules Verne’s best known books ‘La voyage dans la lune‘ (A trip to the moon) from George Melies produced in 1902 .

 References and Further Reading: